deohs/r_onramp/r_data_types_language_basics.md

 ## Data Structures: List

-A list is a vector of data objects which may be heterogenous (non-atomic).
+Lists are objects that can contain elements of different types (i.e. elements may be heterogeneous or "non-atomic").

 This is a complicated but very powerful idea.
 We can put any object in a list.